gozmanthefirst/book-inventory-fe/README.md

 cp .env.example .env
 ```

 Edit `.env` with your configuration.
+You can access the backend [here](https://github.com/gozmanthefirst/book-inventory-be.git)

-4. Start the development server:
+1. Start the development server:

 ```bash
 pnpm dev